Loading...

 In other words, why not keep using standard pay increases?

-Merit increases matter because rewarding great work has a powerful effect on your employee’s performance.
-Let’s look at some ways merit increases can contribute to your company’s success.
+Merit salary increases matter because rewarding great work has a powerful effect on your employee’s performance.
+Let’s look at how merit increases can contribute to your company’s success.

 Encouraging good performance